 Grace Wever

 Prior to her retirement to the world of art, Grace worked in science, business and public policy.
 She earned a Ph.D.
 From Temple University, and was a research fellow at Baylor Medical and at the University of Rochester Medical Center.
-She was a research faculty member at the Institute of Optics, a manager and laboratory director at Eastman Kodak, and a senior manager with KPMG Peat Marwick.
+Subsequently she was a research faculty member at the Institute of Optics, a manager and laboratory director at Eastman Kodak, and a senior manager with KPMG Peat Marwick.
 Wever chaired the Department of Commerce’s National Sea Grant Panel, which advises NOAA on coastal and marine research.

 Grace was a founder and the first president of the Council of Great Lakes Industries, a binational public policy organization.
 Her book, “Strategic Environmental Management,” published by John Wiley & Sons, has received international recognition.
 Grace also earned a black belt in Tae Kwon Do.
 She is married to Albrecht Wever, a physicist, engineer and innovator.
+Their children include David Wever, M.D. of Birmingham, Ingrid Marie Felts (co-leader of Watters Felts Project, a six-member jazz group based in Huntsville), and Michael Wever, engineering director, of Dothan.

 Weverart.net fabric collage art by Grace Wever

-All Work Copyright © 2005-2009 www.weverart.net All rights reserved.
+All Work Copyright © 2005-2014 www.weverart.net All rights reserved.